The Pioneers (1960s–70s)

 3. Exercise

-Now it's your turn.
 Pick one or two of the tools above, open them in Flow, and start making them your own.
-There is no wrong answer here — the goal is to experiment, break things, and discover happy accidents.
+The goal is to experiment, break things, and discover happy accidents.
 The exercise has two parts: first, we'll try changing the system instructions and add sliders to give us hands-on control, then we'll bring in our own footage and modify it with our tools.

 Part 1 — Hands-on Exploration

-Your first goal is simple: remix the tools to make them your own.
-Add a slider that controls a parameter, or modify the AI prompt to shift the visual style.
+Open the tools in Flow, play around, then remix them to make them your own.
+Add a slider that controls a parameter or modify the AI prompt to shift the visual style.

 Part 2 — Combine the tool with your media